Chris Meek: Philanthropy

 In April 2009, Meek held a mortgage modification event for homeowners and lenders at a Stamford, Connecticut community center.
 The event led to the founding of the foreclosure counseling non-profit START Now!.
-According to Meek, from April 2009 to March 2011, it has helped prevent foreclosures on 250 properties.
+According to Meek, from April 2009 to March 2011, it had helped prevent foreclosures on 250 properties.

-Meek also founded Soldier Socks (also called SoldierSocks, later renamed SoldierStrong) in 2009 after a conversation with a former U.S. Marine.
-It was created to help U.S. troops in Afghanistan and Iraq get access to essential hygiene items.
-By 2013, Soldier Socks had sent 73,000 pounds of hygiene items, and founded the Soldier Socks Veterans Grant Foundation.
-In 2013, it shifted fundraising efforts to meet the needs of returning veterans: it partnered with Ekso Bionics to develop a robotic exoskeleton to give paralyzed veterans the ability to walk again.
-As of December 2020, SoldierStrong has donated 29 exoskeleton suits to VA hospitals.
+Meek also founded SoldierSocks in 2009 after a conversation with a former U.S. Marine about the lack of basic necessities, such as socks and baby wipes, available to troops in Iraq and Afghanistan.
+By 2013, SoldierSocks had sent 73,000 pounds of hygiene items, and founded the SoldierSocks Veterans Grant Foundation.
+In 2013, the organization changed its name to SoldierStrong and shifted efforts to meet the needs of returning service members.
+It provides medical technologies to Veterans Affairs medical facilities and individual veterans in the country.
+It partnered with Ekso Bionics, the manufacturers of robotic exoskeletons, to give paralyzed veterans the ability to walk again.
+By 2017, the organization had donated more than $2 million worth of medical devices.
+This helped 25,000 spinal cord-injured veterans get access to equipment that helps them use their arms or legs.
+As of December 2023, SoldierStrong has donated 30 exoskeleton suits to VA hospitals providing access to 35,000 injured veterans nationwide.

+Through his organization, Meek provides the BraveMind virtual reality system, used to treat veterans living with PTS.
+The technology is developed by the USC's Institute for Creative Technologies.

-He also established veteran scholarship funds at the Syracuse University Maxwell School of Citizenship and Public Affairs, and the Walsh School of Foreign Service at Georgetown University and at Old Dominion University.
+Meek also provides academic scholarships through the SoldierScholar program at the Syracuse University Maxwell School of Citizenship and Public Affairs, and the Walsh School of Foreign Service at Georgetown University and at the Batten College of Engineering and Technology at Old Dominion University.

 On May 22, 2018, Meek testified in front of the U.S. House Subcommittees on Research and Technology and Energy on the topic of empowering U.S. veterans through technology.

+In March 2025, Meek established the 9/11 Legacy Foundation, a non-profit organization dedicated to educating the future generations and raising awareness about the impacts of the September 11 attacks.

 Politics

 In the summer of 2010, Meek was appointed to the Stamford Urban Redevelopment Commission.
 On November 17, 2011, Meek formally announced his candidacy to represent Connecticut's 4th congressional district.
 He ended his campaign on May 26, 2012, a week after he got 27% of the vote in the Republican state convention.

-Books
+He has not been a candidate for public office since that time.

+Awards and recognition

+In 2014, Meek received the Syracuse University’s Orange Circle Award for his philanthropic work.

+Podcast and books

+Meek is the host of a podcast, Next Steps Forward with Chris Meek which airs on the Voice America Talk Radio Network’s Empowerment channel.
+On his podcast, guests such as Anne Beiler, Karen Pence, Dana Perino, Ray Scott, and Charles Haley among others have appeared.